pschimmel/ES.Tools/README.md

 [![GitHub issues](https://img.shields.io/github/issues/pschimmel/es.tools)](https://github.com/pschimmel/ES.Tools/issues)

 ## Adorners
+- **ControlAdorner** - Adorner that renders any control.
 - **DataTemplateAdorner** - Adorner that will take a DataTemplate and a data object to render the adorner.

+## Base
+- **DependencyPropertyHelper** - Watches a dependency property and casts an event when the value changes.
+- **DispatcherWrapper** - Wrapper that wraps a WPF dispatcher.
+In unit tests you can easily replace the default dispatcher by a tesing implementation.
+- **Tools** - Useful tools and extensions.

+## Behaviors
-- **ControlAdorner** - Adorner that renders any control.
+- **AutoScrollToCurrentItemBehavior** - Tries to bring the current item into the view.
+Works with any *Selector* control.
+- **PasswordBoxBehavior** - Same as *TextBoxBehavior*, but for the WPF *PasswordBox* control.
+- **TextBoxBehavior** - Use the property *SelectAllTextOnFocus* to automatically select the whole text when the control is focused.

 ## Controls
-- **AutoGrayableImage** - Image control that automatically turns itself into a grayscale image when disabled.
+- [**AutoGrayableImage**](AutoGrayableImage.md) - Image control that automatically turns itself into a grayscale image when disabled.
 - **CustomItemsControl** - *ItemsControl* that uses a *ContentControl* as item container.
 This enables implicit *ViewModel* data templates.

 ## Converters
+- **BooleanToVisibilityConverter** - Converts a boolean value to a *System.Windows.Visibility*.
-- **ColorToStringConverter** - Converts a WPF *Color* to a string and back.
+- **ColorToStringConverter** - Converts a WPF *System.Windows.Media.Color* to a string and back.
+- **DateTimeToTimeSpanConverter** - Converts a *System.DateTime* into a *System.TimeSpan*.
+This can be used for data binding when the model property has to be a *System.DateTime*.
-- **TextTrimmingConverter** - Converts a string into a string with a limited amount of characters.
+- **TextTrimmingConverter** - Converts a string into a string with a limited number of characters.
+If the text exceeds the number of characters "..." is added.

 ## Effects
 - **GrayscaleEffect** - WPF *Effect* that turns the control into a monochrome colored control.